sithu/cmpe273-fall23/quizzes/quizz1.md

 11111111,"John Smith"
 ```

-### Example:
+### Examples
 1. Your BloomFilter should return true and then let the query executes.

 ```sql
 SELECT * FROM 'students.csv' WHERE SJSU_ID = '11111111'
 ```

-3. Your BloomFilter should return false and then not let the query executes.
+2. Your BloomFilter should return false and then not let the query executes.
 ```sql
 SELECT * FROM 'students.csv' WHERE SJSU_ID = '2222222222'
 ```